instManuals/parr1241/parrBombCalorimeter.md

 1. Place the sample cup (with sample) into the holder on the lid.
 1. Attach the fuse wire to the two leads on the lid.
 Attach the wire so that it is ~ 1mm above your sample *but not touching the sample or any other part of the bomb*.
 1. Reassemble the bomb *gently* so as not to disturb your sample.
 The ring that holds the lid on should be "hand-tight".
+%%%%% 1.
+You may add 1 mL of deionized water to the bomb chamber as a sequestering agent if necessary for you procedure.

 ## Charge the bomb
 1. Close the release valve on the bomb.